MiSeRTrace/MiSeRTrace/README.md

 To obtain more information about the architecture of MiSeRTrace, please look through the following paper.
 Please cite our work if you found MiSeRTrace helpful.

-Thrivikraman V, Vishnu R Dixit, Nikhil Ram S, Vikas K Gowda, Santhosh Kumar Vasudevan, and Subramaniam Kalambur.
+*Thrivikraman V, *Vishnu R Dixit, *Nikhil Ram S, *Vikas K Gowda, Santhosh Kumar Vasudevan, and Subramaniam Kalambur.
 2022.
 MiSeRTrace: Kernel-level Request Tracing for Microservice Visibility.
 In Companion of the 2022 ACM/SPEC International Conference on Performance Engineering (ICPE ’22), April 9–13, 2022, Bejing, China.
 ACM, New York, NY, USA, 4 pages.

+*\* contributed equally to the work*
 <!-- - Record idle-always-running PIDS of the application
 - Record IPs of the running containers
 - The resulting file should be in the format should be in the format : `PID Container_Name Container_IP Container_Hash` separated by whitespace